Dd Form 626 Is Used To Verify

 Q: Can I request my own records without filling out DD Form 626?

 A: Yes, if you need a copy of your own service records, you can submit a request directly to the National Archives without using DD Form 626.
-Still, certification may still require the form.
+That said, certification may still require the form.

 Q: What if my records are lost or damaged?